huynhtrankhanh/Crusgkeo/README.md

 - **Candy fall animation**: As candies disappear, they leave holes on the board.
 New candies from the top combined with existing candies above the holes fall down to fill the holes.
 - **Vibration**: As candies are cleared, the device vibrates.
 Support depends on browser and device type.
 - **Leaderboard**: Displays top 10 scores.
+- **Leave confirmation**: Mistakes happen.
+Users may accidentally navigate away from the website during the game.
+When this occurs, the user has to confirm their action.

 ## Conclusion